-- 6.19 To minimise the delay experienced by these bus services on-site, a public transport priority strategy for the site has been developed alongside the onsite traffic management strategy to both maintain a reliable on-site public transport service and to address local concerns raised during the scoping process with the local authorities regarding the potential for development traffic to rat-run through Newton Longville to the A4146. - 6.20 Use of bus services will be encouraged.
-In addition, the provision of high quality bus shelters and upto-date timetable information displays within bus stops will encourage public transport use.
+To minimise the delay experienced by these bus services onsite, a public transport priority strategy for the Site has been developed alongside the on-site traffic management strategy, to both maintain a reliable public transport service and to address local concerns raised during the scoping process with the local authorities regarding the potential for development traffic to ratrun through Newton Longville to the A4146.

-- 6.21 An interim bus route along a secondary street has been provided to serve the phase 1 development of the site. - 6.22 The East-West Rail Consortium aims to provide new and upgraded railway infrastructure between Oxford and Cambridge and beyond, with the initial focus on the western section, between Bedford, Milton Keynes, Oxford (and Aylesbury).
-Phase 2 of the East West Rail covers the route from Bicester to Bedford and Milton Keynes to Aylesbury Vale.
-This includes the line to the immediate south of the application site.
+Use of bus services will be encouraged.
+In addition, the provision of high quality bus shelters and up-to-date timetable information displays within bus stops will encourage public transport use.
+An interim bus route along a secondary street has been provided to serve the first phase of development of the Site.

+The East/West Rail Consortium is actively planning to provide new and upgraded railway infrastructure between Oxford and Cambridge and beyond, with the initial focus on the western section, between Bedford, Milton Keynes, Oxford (and Aylesbury).
+Phase 2 of the East West Rail covers the route from Bicester to Beford and Milton Keynes to Aylesbury Vale.
+This includes the line to the immediate south of the Site.